CV | Contact

 Michele D. Marincola

-Sherman Fairchild Chairman and Professor of Conservation; Conservator, The Cloisters, The Metropolitan Museum of Art (part-time); Conservation Consultant, Villa La Pietra
+Chair of the Conservation Center; Sherman Fairchild Distinguished Professor of Conservation; Conservation Consultant, Villa La Pietra

-M.A. and Certificate in Conservation, 1990, Institute of Fine Arts, New York University
+M.A. and Certificate in Conservation, 1990, The Institute of Fine Arts, New York University

-Issues in Conservation: Historical and Ethical Considerations in the Development of a Discipline; Polychromy and Monochromy: Treatment of Medieval Wooden Sculpture; Conservation of Stone Sculpture.
+Issues in Conservation: Historical and Ethical Considerations in the Development of a Discipline; Polychromy and Monochromy: Treatment of Medieval Wooden Sculpture; Conservation of Stone Sculpture; Conservation Controversies.

 Recent public lectures

 “Spanish medieval polychrome sculpture in American collections: history and conservation,” El Esplendor del Pórtico de la Gloria: Conservación, Policromía y la Transfiguración de la Materia, Santiago de Compostela, Spain, July 7, 2016.

 “What does the support tell us about a work of art?
 The construction method of a group of reliquary busts,” Making and Knowing Project 2016: Colormaking, Columbia University, New York, May 28, 2016.

 “Reconstructing Medieval Polychromies,” 2015 Making and Knowing Reconstruction Workshop, Chemical Heritage Foundation, Philadelphia, PA, October 10, 2015.